A recent study of a large and diverse group of people supports the idea that being physically fit can help protect against cancer.

 Estimates suggest that lung cancer caused 154,050 deaths in the U.S. in 2018, which is around 25% of all cancer deaths.

-The American Cancer Society (ACS) state that colorectal cancer is the third most common cause of cancer deaths in the U.S.
+The American Cancer Society (ACS) state that colorectal cancer is the

 The ACS estimate that around 145,600 people in the U.S. will receive a diagnosis of colorectal cancer in 2019, and that the disease will be responsible for 51,020 deaths.